Orus (1842 ship): Nicaragua service and loss

 One modern-day biography of Vanderbilt suggests that the Commodore took the helm aboard Orus and personally piloted her over Machuca Rapids and on to Lake Nicaragua, where he was said to have arrived on January 14, 1851.
 This cannot be true.
 Orus was wrecked before Vanderbilt left New York for Nicaragua aboard the steamer Prometheus on December 26, 1850.
 Another modern-day biography of Vanderbilt tells a similar story of the Commodore piloting the smaller steamer Director up the San Juan River and passing the wreck of the Orus on his way through Machuca Rapids.
 While dramatic and somewhat more plausible, this cannot be true either.
 There is ample evidence that the Director did ascend the entire river to reach Lake Nicaragua on January 1, 1851.
-However, this event ocuurred while Vanderbilt was still at sea enroute to Nicaragua.
+However, this event occurred while Vanderbilt was still at sea enroute to Nicaragua.